What does the Bible say about bitterness?Question: "What does the Bible say about bitterness?"

 As an adjective, the word bitter means “sharp like an arrow or pungent to the taste, disagreeable; venomous.”
 The idea is that of the poisonous water given to the women who were suspected of committing adultery in Numbers 5:18: “The bitter water that brings a curse.”
 In its figurative sense, bitterness refers to a mental or emotional state that corrodes or “eats away at.”
 Bitterness can affect one experiencing profound grief or anything that acts on the mind in the way poison acts on the body.
 Bitterness is that state of mind that willfully holds on to angry feelings, ready to take offense, able to break out in anger at any moment.

 The foremost danger in succumbing to bitterness and allowing it to rule our hearts is that it is a spirit that refuses reconciliation.
 As a result, bitterness leads to wrath, which is the explosion on the outside of the feelings on the inside.
-Such unbridled wrath and anger often lead to “brawling,” which is the brash self-absorption of an angry person who needs to make everyone hear his grievances.
+Such unbridled wrath and anger often leads to “brawling,” which is the brash self-absorption of an angry person who needs to make everyone hear his grievances.
 Another evil brought on by bitterness is slander.
 As used in Ephesians 4, it is not referring to blasphemy against God or merely slander against men, but to any speech springing from anger and designed to wound or injure others.

 All this then leads to a spirit of malice, which signifies evil-mindedness or feelings of intense hatred.
 This kind of attitude is sensual and devilish in its influences.
 Malice is a deliberate attempt to harm another person.
 Therefore, “every form of malice” must be done away with (Ephesians 4:31).